oislen/LittleLemon/README.md

 ## Overview

-A web app for the Little Lemon Restaurant as per the Meta Backend Developer Course.
+A web app for the Little Lemon restaurant as per the Meta Backend Developer Course.
+The user facing web app contains an about page introducing the Little Lemon restaurant, a series of menu item pages describing the dishes available to order, and a booking page for reserving a table at the restaurant.

 ![Home Page](report/LittleLemon_HomePage.png)

 The web app also includes a REST API for interacting with backend data model.
+These include the user facing menu items and booking pages described above.
+The backend api also includes administrative endpoints for controlling users, orders and deliveries.

 ![Rest API](report/API_HomePage.png)